justinfagnani/stampino/README.md

 #### Binding Expressions

-`polymer-expressions` provides a fast and expressive expression evaluator, which is a subset of JavaScript expressions.
-Like incremental-dom, `polymer-expressions` has been engineered to reduce memory allocations and garbage collection.
+`jexpr` provides a fast and expressive expression evaluator, which is a subset of JavaScript expressions.
+Like incremental-dom, `jexpr` has been engineered to reduce memory allocations and garbage collection.

 Expressions can include variables, property access, arithmetic, function and method calls, lists, maps and filters.